Counsellors, Career Practitioners & Teachers

 Unibuddy

-Students can connect with a current U of A student using our Unibuddy platform and hear all about the student experience straight from the source!
+Students can message a U of A Ambassador using our Unibuddy platform and ask questions about the student experience.

 Supporting Your Students